ALL STATE DATA UPDATED FOR 2023!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

 As the table shows, Illinois is slightly higher than the national average at the Initial Application and Reconsideration stage.
 However, Illinois falls 5.2 percent behind at the Hearing level.

 Illinois Initial Application Approval Over Time

 As the table and the below chart show, Illinois has been steadily improving over the years.
-As of 2018 Illinois’ average approval rating is better than the national average of Initial Applications going back to at least 2010.
-In 2018, Illinois ranked 29th in the nation in terms of percentage approval of Initial Applications.
+As of 2022 Illinois’ average approval rating is better than the national average of Initial Applications.
+In 2022, Illinois ranked 31th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Illinois over the last few years, they still are below the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Illinois Reconsideration Approval Over Time

-As the table and the below chart indicate, Illinois has dipped above and below the national average when it comes to Approvals at the Reconsideration level.
-In 2018, Illinois ranked 37th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Illinois is slightly ahead of the national average when it comes to Approvals at the Reconsideration level.
+In 2022, Illinois ranked 29th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.